TillF/WASA-SED/docs/index.md

 Line 38 (dosnow) defines, if the optional snow routine, implemented by [Rottler (2017)](#rottler-2017), is included.
 If set to 1, the snow routine is active and all related calculations are performed.
 If set to 0, the snow routine remains inactive.

+The line numbers in the following template are for reference only, they must be removed in the actual file!

 <a name="figure-1"></a>
 ```
  1   Parameter specification for the WASA Model (SESAM-Project)